AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/explore-graphql-api.md

     `fullName` and `occupation` are simple properties.
 Recall from the [Defining Content Fragment Models](./content-fragment-models.md) chapter that `fullName` and `occupation` are the values used when defining the **Property Name** of the respective fields.

-1. `pictureReference` and `biography` represent more complex fields.
-Update the query with the following to return data about the `pictureReference` and `biography` fields.
+1. `pictureReference` and `biographyText` represent more complex fields.
+Update the query with the following to return data about the `pictureReference` and `biographyText` fields.

     ```graphql
     {